 They abducted little babies.

-There's a nine-month-old baby, now ten months old, Hamas is claiming was in fact uh killed and maybe dead now in the Gaza Strip.
+Hamas is claiming was in fact killed and maybe dead now in the Gaza Strip.

-Many Americans will be familiar with the story of little Abigail Idan, a joint US Israeli citizen whose parents were both brutally massacred on October 7th, and she was held as a hostage for 50 days.
+Many Americans will be familiar with the story of little Abigail Idan, a joint U.S.-Israeli citizen whose parents were both brutally massacred on October 7th, and she was held as a hostage for 50 days.

 And we have a moral responsibility as a country to do everything to get those people home.

-And that's why we're having to make very difficult decisions in order to get our people back so that the Israeli people know that if anyone tries to hurt a hair on their head, this country is going to go to the ends of the earth to bring them home, and we will go to the ends of the earth to bring their perpetrators to justice.
+We know they are not safe in their hands, and that's why we're having to make very difficult decisions in order to get our people back so that the Israeli people know that if anyone tries to hurt a hair on their head, this country is going to go to the ends of the earth to bring them home.

 This isn't the end of the story.